Dnpizarro/design-manual/ui-toolkit/expandables.md

 <div class="content-50 content-first">

-Expandables are used for displaying non-essential information on a page.
+Expandable sections can be used for displaying non-essential information on a page.
+They are also helpful for FAQ sections, schedules, and for conserving space on smaller breakpoints by collapsing secondary information.
 {: class="lead-in"}

 </div>